tbrowder/GraphicsMagick/README.md

   * The coordinates of the center and each corner

-  * The name of the image
+  * The name of the new image

-  * The image's attributes
+  * The new image's attributes

 The user can then view the converted image to fine-tune the desired center point of the 100-pixel border by rerunning the program with the desired X,Y coordinates entered with the `center=X,Y` option and inspect those results, repeating as necessary, and possibly adding more options, until satisfied with the results.